ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 }
 {CODE-BLOCK/}

-Alternately, the following signature will not check if the document was indeed deleted.
+Alternately, the following signature will not check if the document was deleted.

 Leaving out the `delete` parameter will trigger the command regardless of whether the source document was deleted.
-This means that if a source document was updated, but not deleted, it will be deleted in the destination before the updated document is loaded.
+This means that if a source document was updated, but not deleted, it will be deleted in the destination before the updated document is loaded to replace it if `return` is set to `true`.

+If it is set to `false`, a 'historical' list of the documents will accumulate in the destination collection every time the source document is updated.

 {CODE-BLOCK:javascript}
 function deleteDocumentsOf<CollectionName>Behavior(docId) {